anniewly/Deduper/Part_1/pseudocode.md

 ## Pseudocode
-Parse through file until non-header line(with no @ sign in the beginning) readline() if ^@:
+Open file and read each line at a time
+	if doesn't start with @:
 		if forward:
 			if check_UMI:
-			read cigar string and adjust soft clipping check_alignment_position
+				read cigar string(line[5]) and adjust soft clipping check_alignment_position

 		if reverse:
 			if check_UMI:
 				read cigar string and adjust for soft clipping check_alignment_postion

 ## Functions